There are a few Sun Peaks camping options for those who wish to set up a tent or park their RV or trailer at or near beautiful Sun Peaks Resort.

 Click for a map of Heffley Lake and campsite area.

-Just 10 minutes down the hill on beautiful Heffley Lake (so you pass it on the way up while driving the main road to Sun Peaks) is the family owned and operated, family-friendly Hitch ‘N’ Rail Resort.
+Just 10 minutes down the hill on beautiful Heffley Lake (so you pass it on the way up while driving the main road to Sun Peaks) is the locally owned and operated, family-friendly Lakeside Heffley Hideaway (formerly the Hitch ‘N’ Rail Resort which was bought in 2022)

 Heffley Lake is home to great trout fishing, swimming, water skiing, kayaking, canoeing, and highly recommended StandUp Paddleboard lessons, rentals and retail sales.